Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: QMC computations of ``static'' values

 where ${\bf q_2}=2 {\bf q_1}$.

 We have computed these correlations using QMC on 2D square lattices up to linear size $L=128$ and plot some typical data in Fig.~\ref{Fig_xi_scaling}.
-The temperatures have been normalized using previously determined critical temperatures $T_{BKT}$, see the main text.
-Quite remarkably, all numerical data collapse onto a single scaling curve which follows the theoretical prediction given by Eq.~(\ref{eq8})~\cite{Kosterlitz1974,Ding1990}, where the numerical value of $b$ found here is 2.30, quite close to $1.86$ value determined in Ref.~\cite{Laflorencie2012}.
+The temperatures have been normalized using previously determined critical temperatures $T_{\textrm{BKT}}$--see the main text.
+Quite remarkably, all numerical data collapse onto a single scaling curve which follows the theoretical prediction given by Eq.~(\ref{eq8})~\cite{Kosterlitz1974,Ding1990}, where the numerical value of $b$ found here is 2.30, quite close to the $1.86$ value determined in Ref.~\cite{Laflorencie2012} { for a different 2D system.
+The value of $b$ is not universal but depends on the precise form of the Hamiltonian.
+For example, in Ref.~\cite{Benfatto2013} it is theoretically predicted that $b$ should depend on the difference between the calculated mean-field transition temperature and $T_{\textrm{BKT}}$.
+Reported experimental values vary considerably: For example, in chromium triangular lattice antiferromagnets LiCrO$_2$, NaCrO$_2$, and HCrO$_2$, which are frustrated spin systems, the $b$ values determined from the ESR linewidth measurements are respectively 0.52(1), 1.49(2), and 4.1(5) \cite{Hemmida2009}.}